369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 	    |-1|
 ```

-The responce of our perceptron would be:
+The response of our perceptron would be:
 ```
 			   |-1|
 	a = hardlim([0 1 0]|-1| + 0) = -1(orange)
 			   |-1|
 ```

 Again a success.
-We can in fact input any vectors that are closer to the perfect orange prototype (using Euclidean distance) and it will recognise it as such.
+We can in fact, input any vectors that are closer to the perfect orange prototype (using Euclidean distance) and it will recognise it as such.
 The same goes for apples as well.